Kodaira dimension: The plurigenera

 which is the nth exterior power of the cotangent bundle of X.

 For an integer d, the dth tensor power of K_{X} is again a line bundle.

-For d ≥ 0, the vector space of global sections H^{0}(X,K_{X}^{d}) has the remarkable property that it is a birational invariant of smooth projective varieties X. That is, this vector space is canonically identified with the corresponding space for any smooth projective variety which is isomorphic to X outside lower-dimensional subsets.
+For d ≥ 0, the vector space of global sections $H^0(X, K_X^d)$ has the remarkable property that it is a birational invariant of smooth projective varieties X. That is, this vector space is canonically identified with the corresponding space for any smooth projective variety which is isomorphic to X outside lower-dimensional subsets.